jpmcWorkers/jpmcWorkers.github.io/src/content/what-can-i-do/propergander.md

 title: "Propaganda and Counter-Propaganda"
 description: "Understanding corporate propaganda and how to counter it with facts and solidarity."
 order: 5
-tags: ["propaganda", "counter-propaganda", "union-busting", "talking-points", "organizing", "collective-bargaining", "education", "solidarity"]
+tags: ["education", "organizing", "solidarity", "counter-propaganda", "talking-points"]
 ---

 # Management Talking Points: